acostalima/react-native-test-runner/README.md

 ## Limitations

 - No coverage output.
-- No support for Windows and MacOS.
+- No support for Windows and macOS.
 - JavaScriptCore (JSC) engine only on both Android and iOS.
 - No TypeScript (TS) support yet.

 ## Usage

 ```